Telltale Labs

 Tyler Pennell · Telltale Labs

-This is a practical playbook for marketers to apply AI in a more powerful way than ad hoc queries.
-Its core is a set of foundational principles that hold true regardless of what AI model or tool drops next.
+AI is the most potent accelerant for growth teams, but only if it's used beyond ad-hoc transactional queries.
+This playbook shows you how to do that.
+Its core is a set of foundational principles that hold true regardless of which AI model or tool drops next.

 Automatically analyze marketing channels and deliver daily optimization recommendations